Contact

 After obtaining medical evidence from experts, James was able to negotiate an out-of-court settlement of this claim for over £140,000 to compensate Mr F for his pain and suffering, and to cover any future treatment he may require.

 James Cahan specialises in colorectal cases.
 If you would like to ask James a question about a potential case, or if you have a general query about any clinical negligence, contact James at Thomson Snell & Passmore LLP solicitors on 01892 701289 in confidence.
+We offer no win no fee agreements on the vast majority of our clinical negligence and personal injury cases.

 How can we help?